Key Takeaways

 Everyone deals with the occasional sleepless night.
 But if you find yourself consistently struggling to fall and stay asleep, it might be time to get a professional evaluation.
 By working with a therapist, you can identify the root cause of your sleep struggles and create a sleep routine that works for you.

 And thanks to Rula, finding a therapist who accepts your insurance and offers the specialized care you deserve just got a lot easier.
-In just a few minutes, you can use our therapist-matching program to find the right provider for your needs and begin therapy as early as this week.
+In just a few minutes, you can use our therapist-matching program to find the right provider for your needs and begin therapy as soon as tomorrow.

 More From Rula